mobxjs/mobx/docs/computeds.md

 // OrderLine has a computed property `total`. const line = new OrderLine(2.0)

-// If you access `line.total` outside of a reaction, it is still cached. setInterval(() => {
+// If you access `line.total` outside of a reaction, it is recomputed every time. setInterval(() => {
     console.log(line.total)
 }, 60)
 ```

-If you need the old suspension behavior (no caching when not observed), set `keepAlive: false`.
+You can override this per computed with `keepAlive: true`, or globally with `configure({ globalKeepAliveState: true })`.
-It can reduce retained memory, but may trigger extra recomputation on untracked reads.
+Keeping computeds alive can increase memory retention, but avoids extra recomputation on untracked reads.

 MobX can also be configured with the [`computedRequiresReaction`](configuration.md#computedrequiresreaction-boolean) option, to report an error when computeds are accessed outside of a reactive context.